Mastering the art of customer feedback management

 There are numerous approaches to collecting customer feedback, and the best method will depend on the type of business.
 Still, no matter your business, no matter your location in the cyber or physical world, no matter your product or service, the secret to managing customer feedback is making it as easy as possible for your customers.
 The importance of reducing friction for submitting feedback cannot be overstated.
 Leaving feedback should never be difficult.
 When offering feedback is difficult, time-consuming, or confusing, you will receive input from only the most inspired customers.
 These tend to be the most satisfied customers and the most unsatisfied customers.
 While this is valuable data, it is not nearly as comprehensive as what you would get from a more extensive selection of customers, some with less intense points of view.
 Simply put, the more feedback you can collect, the more complete the picture.

-Often and Easy
+Often and easy

 Since managing customer feedback starts with the collection, and more data is better than less information, the best strategy for collecting customer feedback is "easy and often."
 Fortunately, there are more ways than ever to ask for feedback.
 They range from low-tech options like paper forms and comment cards to modern approaches like email and web surveys.
 Keep in mind that when asking for feedback be there for your customers and react to feedback the same way you do for your customer service requests, for example, making sure of a quick first response.